LSSTDESC/ObsStrat/code/simsee/readme.md

 Configuration
 -------------

-Simsee reads a set of model parameters from a configuration file, and generates an output table with the seeing for a sequence of times (those to be covered by the target simulation).
+`simsee` reads a set of model parameters from a configuration file, and generates an output table with the seeing for a sequence of times (those to be covered by the target simulation).